 Always for scholarship applicants: if you are a non-EU/EEA citizen, you are to write and upload a motivational essay - read more about scholarships

 3. Always for dispensees: if you do not fulfil the general entry requirement of having a bachelor degree, you must include a motivational essay in your application.
-Have a look at the individual programme pages on admission and entry requirements to find further information on the motivational essay and about being assessed as a dispensee.
+Have a look at the individual programme's admission pages to find further information on the motivational essay and being assessed as a dispensee.
 You are to write a motivational essay for each programme you are applying for, however, if you are applying for more concentrations within the same programme you are only to write one motivational essay (for example only one motivational essay is necessary if you apply for the MSc EBA/cand.merc. programme, whereas multiple motivational essays are necessary, if you apply for more than one MSocSc/cand.soc. programme).

 We do not use CVs, GMAT tests or recommendation letters in your assessment.

 If your documentation is in Danish, Swedish, Norwegian, English, German or French, no translation is required.
 However, we do encourage you to make a translation available for us if the documentation is in German or French.

 If your documentation is in any other language than the languages mentioned above, you must provide us with a copy of the documentation in the original language as well as a translation.

 The translation of diplomas/grade transcript should be made by an authorised translator, whereas you are welcome to translate course descriptions yourself.